-This syllabus was approved by the Director of Undergraduate Studies at Stockholm University School of Business 2011-07-08, revised by the Head of Education 2014-09-29.
+This syllabus was approved by the Director of Undergraduate Studies at Stockholm University School of Business 2011-07-08, revised by the Head of Education 2014-09-29, latest revision conducted 2015-06-24.

 Prerequisites and special admittance requirements

 Swedish upper secondary school courses English B, Mathematics C and Social Sciences A or equivalent.